Saturday, September 28, 2024

 Once upon a time, even in my adulthood, those with different political affiliations could politely agree to disagree.
 In a way, we still can, but the stakes are high, and different votes reveal different beliefs and values, different desires for the direction of our nation.
 I choose to vote for a country with religious liberty, limited government, personal responsibility, the right to life, equality of opportunity (not equality of outcome, as that is one's own personal responsibility), fair and low taxes, and freedom to live as God has seen fit.

 Yes, Jesus will still be Lord, regardless of how this election pans out.
-One day, everyone--including our leaders, will declar that Jesus Christ is Lord, to the Glory of God the Father.
+One day, everyone--including our leaders, will declare that Jesus Christ is Lord, to the Glory of God the Father.
 (Philippians 2:11).
 But that shouldn't be a catch-all phrase to keep us from doing our duty as good Americans to vote with integrity.

 You can watch Allen Parr's excellent video here.